okx/okexchain-docs/building-modules/wasm-module/cosmwasmjs.md

 Need to install [Node](https://nodejs.org/en/download/) while using CosmoWasmJS
 ## Choice of network
 You can choose between mainnet, testnet or local testnet.
+> Cosmwasm on mainnet is coming soon.
+Use testnet instead for now.
 ### Mainnet
 There is no need to build nodes on the main network, and the development of OKCWasm contracts can directly access the RPC node services provided by OKC.
 If you need to build your own testnet node, please refer to [mainnet node set up](/dev/quick-start/join-okc-mainnet.html).